CHICAGOACTORHEADSHOTS

 - Can you smile in your acting headshot?

 - Yes — your commercial headshot usually wants a genuine, open smile, while your theatrical look is typically more contained: engaged eyes, relaxed mouth, a reading of presence rather than performance.
-That's exactly why working actors carry both frames.
+That's why working actors carry both frames.

 - What is the best headshot for actors?